radiomuseum/cohiradia-website/src/interna_en.md

    `curl --verbose -s -XPOST https://cohiradia.radiomuseum.org/api/metadata/import/###`

-   where ### stands for the ID of the recording as listed in the corresponding yaml-File for annotation If you are uncertain about the ID number, navigate to https://github.com/radiomuseum/cohiradia-metadata/tree/main/yaml, go to the correct folder and inspect the yaml-File therein.
+   where ### stands for the ID of the recording as listed in the corresponding yaml-File for annotation If you are uncertain about the ID number, navigate to the [yaml-repository](https://github.com/radiomuseum/cohiradia-metadata/tree/main/yaml), go to the correct folder and inspect the yaml-File therein.
 The ID is listed in the second line as "ID: ###"